 Tip 1: Bleed your radiators

 “Bleeding” your radiators is a simple task anyone can do to improve their central heating system’s output without actually turning the heat up.
-Use our step-by-step guide to bleeding your radiators to release trapped air to improve overall efficiency, which means a warmer home and cheaper energy bills.
+Use our step-by-step guide to bleeding your radiators to release trapped air and improve overall efficiency — which means a warmer home and cheaper energy bills.

 Tip 2: Draught proof your house